Below you’ll find a summary of each of the four elements of the Dell Technologies Management Challenge.

 The event is a fantastic networking opportunity, attended by senior representatives from a number of organisations in a range of fields.

 As well as the keynote speaker session, attendees will have the opportunity to network at a number of functions hosted across the event weekend including a welcome drinks reception, dinner and final awards ceremony.

 Current and past clients include leading global/ UK corporates/ public/ third sector: Dell Technologies, GE Capital, Barclays Legal and General, Toyota, PwC, CDW, Computacenter, Eastman, GE Aviation, Ordnance Survey, IQE, British Gas, Western Power, Action for Children etc

 Teams will also compete to raise the largest amount for our partner charity, CLIC Sargent, who fight tirelessly to stop cancer destroying young lives.

-They provide grants and free accommodation close to hospital to help with spiraling costs.
+They provide grants and free accommodation close to hospitals to help with spiralling costs.
 Their care teams are on hand to help families with everything from getting benefits to treatment closer to home, and they lobby the Government to make sure that cancer patients get the support they’re entitled to.

 - Set up your individual Team page on Just Giving

 - Mobilise your whole team to market this page and implement your fundraising plan.

 As a guide we respectfully ask that teams target a minimum of £1,500 for the partner charity and for the team raising the most overall there will be a prize and recognition at the event.

 Time will be taken off team’s times according to how much money is raised.
 A ‘Time Reward Deadline’ will be in place, communicated by your account manager.
 Your fundraising total at that time will form your time reward bonus for the advenute race.